Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="wiring driagram to connect jlink jtag probe to fpga board"
 >}}

+JTAG is a parallel protocol where `TDI` and `TMS` will be captured on the `TMS` rising edge.
+Because of this, good JTAG PCB trace length maching is advised in order to minimize skew.

+Ideally a custom connector with length matched traces to work as an interface between the JLink's probe and a board specific connector would be used.
+This could be a 20 minute Kicad project and be back in under a week using OSHPARK of JLCPCB.

+{{< figure
+    src="con.jpg"
+    alt="Far from length matched JTAG connections"
+    caption="Far from length matched JTAG connections"
+>}}

+And yet, here we are shoving breadboard wires between our debugger and the board.
+On the flip side, we can increase the skew tolerance by slowing down the `TCK` clock signal and it just so happens that openOCD allows us to easily control the debugger clock speed.
+As such there is no **need** for a custom connector and can work around this.

 ## OpenOCD

 OpenOCD is an free and open source on-chip debugger software that aims to be compatible with as many probes, boards and chips as possible.

-Since OpenOCD has support for the Xilinx version of SVF (XSVF), my plan for my flashing flow will be to use the Vivado generate the XSVF and have OpenOCD flash it.
+Since OpenOCD has support for the standard SVF file format, my plan for my flashing flow will be to use the Vivado generate the SVF and have OpenOCD flash it.

 Now, some of you might be starting to notice that I diverging quite far from the well lite path of officially supported tools.
 Not only am I using an not officially supported debug probe, but I am also using some